xyngular/py-xinject/README.md

 ## How To Use

-The main class used most of the time is `glazy.resource.Resource`.
+The main class used most of the time is `glazy.resource.Dependency`.
-Read the below/this-document first, but after your done here and need more details see `glazy.resource.Resource`, you can look at the doc-comment for that module and class for more detailed  reference-type documentation.
+Read the below/this-document first, but after your done here and need more details see `glazy.resource.Dependency`, you can look at the doc-comment for that module and class for more detailed  reference-type documentation.

 Below is a high-level-overview of how to use this library